Ian Jackson (computer programmer)

-Jackson became Debian Project Leader in January 1998, before Wichert Akkerman took his place in 1999.
+Jackson became Debian Project Leader in January 1998, and Wichert Akkerman took his place in 1999.
 Debian GNU/Linux 2.0 (hamm) was released during his term.
 During that time he was also a vice-president and then president of Software in the Public Interest in 1998 and 1999.

+Jackson received a PhD in Computer Science from Cambridge University in 1998.
+His PhD thesis was entitled Who goes here ?
+Confidentiality of location through anonymity.

 Jackson was a member of the Debian Technical Committee until November 2014 when he resigned as a result of controversies around the proposed use of systemd in Debian.